0121 702 1659 |

 Bench Mats – As well as protecting equipment from the dangers of ESD, using Anti Static mats on worktops also provides a certain level of padding, which helps to prevent equipment from being damaged when being moved about on hard surfaces.
 We would recommend using our 3-layer bench mat in this scenario.
 Anti Static Mats for worktops and benches are generally brighter in colour, too, making it easier to see small components like screws and nuts, tools and wires.

-Floor Mats – For those who work on their feet with larger components, specially designed Anti Static Floor Mats can be used.
-One of the big advantages of using this type of mat, such as our PremBubble, is that they also provide excellent anti-fatigue properties.
+Floor Mats – For those who work on their feet with more significant components, specially designed Anti Static Floor Mats can be used.
+One of the considerable advantages of using this type of mat, such as our PremBubble, is that they also provide excellent anti-fatigue properties.
 Fatigue caused by prolonged standing in the workplace can lead to serious long-term health problems, usually in the form of muscle and joint conditions, so using a mat significantly reduces workplace fatigue is beneficial.

 1. If using a workbench ESD mat, place the mat on top of the workbench and plug the grounding connector into a wall socket.